 The Kiwanis Club was chartered in 1938 and took on the name of Dundee Kiwanis Club.
 The meeting place was the Blackstone Hotel.
 In 1973 the club celebrated their 35th anniversary in the ballroom.
 The club moved their meeting place to the Dundee area and met at the Fireside Restaurant until it closed and then they met at the Ranch Bowl until 1978 when they started meeting at Anthony’s Restaurant on 72nd Street and F Street.
 Due to the remodeling of Anthony’s the club met moved to the Westside Community Center on 108th & Grover.
 When Westside needed to remodel their location the club moved the meeting place to The German-American Society at 3717 S. 120th Street.
-People can park in the West parking area and walk down the outside stairs to the door to the Ratskeller entrance.
-The club meets every Monday around 11:45 till 1:00.
+Due to the Covid-19 virus the club now meets at The Brazen Head located at 319 North 78th Street in Omaha, Nebraska 68114.
+(402-393-3731).
+The club meets every Monday around 12:00 till 1:00.
 Everyone is welcome.
-Kiwanis Interclubs call either Bill Spiecker at 402-677-4437 or Rod Muench at 402-891-8002 and let one of us know how many plan to attend the meeting.
+For all Kiwanis Interclubs call either Bill Spiecker at 402-677-4437 or Rod Muench at 402-891-8002 and let one of us know how many plan to attend the meeting.

 For over 79 years the club has participated in the local Salvation Army Kettle Day.
 During the early years, the location was at 15th & Farnam in the downtown area.
 For many years the Kettle Day location was at Westroads Shopping Center.
 Since 1976 the club has had several additional shopping center locations west on 132nd and Center and now 173rd and Center.

 The social activities are a great part of the Kiwanis Club Fellowship.
-The club has quarterly fun and fellowship activities that involve the spouses as well as Kiwanians.
+The club has quarterly fun and fellowship activities that involve the spouses as well as the club members.
 Some of the most interesting fun times have been steak fries at the lake homes of one of the members and a series of dinners that emphasize the food and the fellowship of the club.
 Some of these dinners are of one nationality where we take on the food of that country.

 Kiwanis was founded in Detroit, Michigan, on January 21st, 1915 by Allen Browne as a fraternal club for business and professional men.